 The microphone itself performs very well and is on par with more expensive picks like the SteelSeries.
 It does a great job separating your voice from any noise around you, so the person on the other end of the line will hear you clearly, even if you're gaming in a busy shared room.
 Although reasonably well-built, they're not as sturdy as more expensive picks like the SteelSeries or Audeze Maxwell Wireless.
 Still, they have a comfortable fit and last for an amazing 85 hours of continuous use off a single charge.

-If you're looking for a cheaper option, check out the Logitech G435 LIGHTSPEED Wireless.
+If you're looking for an even more affordable option, the Logitech G435 LIGHTSPEED Wireless is the best wireless headset for PS5 we've tested in the cheap category.
 These headphones are decent for wireless gaming as they offer low latency when connected via their USB dongle, and they have a comfortable fit.
 You'll probably find them most comfortable if you have a smaller head, as they're designed primarily for younger users, so if you find most headphones run too large, they're worth considering.

 Like most headphones in this price bracket, they don't offer common customization features like EQ or channel mixing, so you can't tailor the sound to suit your preferences.
 That said, you may like their warm sound profile, which gives sound effects a little extra boom.
 Their excellent mid-range accuracy also ensures dialogue and instruments sound clear and detailed.